dotnet/docs/docs/csharp/language-reference/operators/index.md

 ## Arithmetic Overflow
  The arithmetic operators ([+](../../../csharp/language-reference/operators/addition-operator.md), [-](../../../csharp/language-reference/operators/subtraction-operator.md), [*](../../../csharp/language-reference/operators/multiplication-operator.md), [/](../../../csharp/language-reference/operators/division-operator.md)) can produce results that are outside the range of possible values for the numeric type involved.
 You should refer to the section on a particular operator for details, but in general:

 - Integer arithmetic overflow either throws an <xref:System.OverflowException> or discards the most significant bits of the result.
-Integer division by zero always throws a @System.DivideByZeroException.
+Integer division by zero always throws a <xref:System.DivideByZeroException>.

    When integer overflow occurs, what happens depends on the execution context, which can be [checked or unchecked](../../../csharp/language-reference/keywords/checked-and-unchecked.md).
 In a checked context, an <xref:System.OverflowException> is thrown.
 In an unchecked context, the most significant bits of the result are discarded and execution continues.
 Thus, C# gives you the choice of handling or ignoring overflow.
 By default, arithmetic operations occur in an *unchecked* context.